ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Generalized policy iteration
-GPI = the general idea of letting policy evaluation and improvement processes interact
+Letting policy evaluation and improvement processes interact

+Policy iteration
-Policy iteration = sequence of approximating value function then making policy greedy wrt value function
+- sequence of approximating value function then making policy greedy wrt value function

+Value iteration
-Value iteration = single iteration of policy evaluation done inbetween each policy improvement
+- single iteration of policy evaluation done inbetween each policy improvement

 Both of these can achieve the same result